On & On (Erykah Badu song)

-"On & On" is a song by American singer-songwriter Erykah Badu, released on December 10, 1996, by Kedar Records and Universal Records as the lead single from Badu's debut studio album, Baduizm (1997).
-It was written by her with JaBorn Jamal.
+"On & On" is a song by American singer-songwriter Erykah Badu, released on December 10, 1996, by Kedar Records and Universal Records, as the lead single from Badu's debut studio album, Baduizm (1997).
+It was written by her with JaBorn Jamal while she produced it with Madukwu Chinwah.
 A neo soul song, it features teachings of the Five-Percent Nation in its lyrics.
 A commercial success, it spent two weeks atop the US Billboard Hot R&B Singles chart, while peaking at number 12 on both the Billboard Hot 100 and the UK Singles Chart.
 Critically acclaimed, the song won Best Female R&B Vocal Performance at the 40th Annual Grammy Awards (1998).
 Its accompanying music video was nominated in the categories for Best Female Video and Best R&B Video at the 1997 MTV Video Music Awards.
 In 2022, Pitchfork included "On & On" in their list of "The 250 Best Songs of the 1990s".

 Critical reception

 In a retrospective review, Patrick Corcoran of Albumism said that "with its talk of ciphers and cups of tea", 'On & On' cast Badu "as serenely disassociated from the troubles and strife of the world, somehow able to rise above it all."
-Larry Flick from Billboard wrote, "While everyone else is trying to mimic Faith Evans and Mary J. Blige, newcomer Badu is going one step further.
+Larry Flick from Billboard magazine wrote, "While everyone else is trying to mimic Faith Evans and Mary J. Blige, newcomer Badu is going one step further.
 She is taking the jeep-soul concept and expanding it with her own new ideas.
 With the aid of producers Bob Power and Jamal Cantero, she infuses elements of African culture with a touch of Middle-Eastern vocal flavor.
 The result is a refreshing and adventurous single that could easily lure hard-core hip-hop kids—and their parents, too.
 This bodes extremely well for the creative depth and commercial reach of the forthcoming album Baduizm."

-Ralph Tee from Music Weeks RM Dance Update gave the song four out of five, noting that Badu "sounds a touch like a young Ella Fitzgerald on this sparse but effective debut.
+Ralph Tee from Music Weeks RM Dance Update gave the song a score of four out of five, noting that Badu "sounds a touch like a young Ella Fitzgerald on this sparse but effective debut.
 Booming bass, jazzy keyboards and percussion hold the track together, this not being the most typical of R&B records but a healthy alternative to the hip hop/swing side of soul that D'Angelo and Maxwell have already lapped into."
 David Fricke from Rolling Stone remarked the singer's "battered but steady-rollin' pride" on the track.
 Eric Henderson from Slant Magazine viewed it as "mystic", writing, "'On & On' is, in practice, little more than a dinosaur heartbeat synchronized with that low-end-theory bassline, were it not for Badu's minor-key epigrams drifting like stray gauze throughout."